davis-berlind/mich/README.md

 ## Installation

-The development version of `{mich}` can be installed from GitHub using:
+The development version of `mich` can be installed from GitHub using:

 ``` r
 # install.packages("devtools")